GENERATION QUEST v1.4

 More than a full year later, I released my quirky visual novel Broken Minds.
-Broken Minds was the first game released under the "LockedOff" brand, as it was intended for much older audiences.
+Broken Minds was the first game of mine that was intended for older audiences.

 The game took two years to develop.
 I started production on September 30th, 2015.